dinosaure/bob/README.md

 This does not mean that we cannot receive a packet from a sender to a sender, but we can (and should) elimimate such cases upstream of the state machine.
-Another property is that we cannot, in OCaml and in this state machine, explicitely want to send a packet to a sender if we are recognizsed as a sender.
+Another property is that we cannot, in OCaml and in this state machine, explicitely send a packet to a sender if we are recognizsed as a sender.

 #### Unikernels and [MirageOS][mirage]